 Quick Tip

-Say you open a five-year CD.
-You agree to leave the funds in the account for at least five years, until the CD reaches maturity.
-If you withdraw cash early, you may have to pay a withdrawal penalty, which could offset some or all of the interest you earned.
+If you open a five-year CD, you agree to leave the funds in the account for five years, until the CD reaches maturity.
+If you withdraw early, you may have to pay a penalty, which could offset some or all of the interest you earned.

 In exchange for agreeing not to touch your CD funds for a predetermined period of time, a bank or credit union may offer you higher interest rates.
 At the time of writing, some of the best CD rates are close to or even above 5.00% APY.
-By comparison, the average savings account interest in September 2023 (also called the annual percentage yield or APY) was just 0.45% according to the FDIC.
+While you may be able to find savings accounts with comparable rates today, it could change at any time, whereas CD rates are locked in for the duration of their specified term.

 Featured Certificate of Deposit